 Instagram has boosted this ambiguity, and not only for the better: a high level of consciousness is needed in order to navigate a visual realm where it is hard to distinguish the staged from the posed, the daily life from the playact.
-A large amount of Instagram users are not aware of the working principles behind the apparently harmless selfie and their influence on their daily life, or rest on the most superficial aspects of the medium.
+A large amount of Instagram users are not aware of the algorithm-based machine that is set to work whenever they share an apparently harmless selfie, or rest on the most superficial aspects of the medium.
 Nevertheless, I believe that there is space for more than stigmatization when it comes to new possibilities of self-expression.

-This essay was published on AF·ART magazine, issue #06 – Mod Systemer / Against the System, December 2017
+This essay was published in AF·ART magazine, issue #06 – Mod Systemer / Against the System, December 2017